AdriianCOE/HOI4-Map-Editor/README.md

 .\scripts\package-windows.ps1
 ```

-The packaging script creates the ZIP, SHA-256 checksum and release manifest in
+The packaging script creates the ZIP, SHA-256 checksum, and release manifest in `dist/`.
-`dist/`.

 ## Reporting issues